List of Saskatchewan provincial highways: Northern (100–199)

 Major northern highways, usually corresponding to a "parent" 1-99 highway.

 Secondary

 200–299

 These are usually highways connecting from a "parent" 1-99 highway to a recreational area.

 300–399

 These are usually highways connecting from a "parent" 1-99 highway to minor communities near the "parent" route.

 Municipal roads

 600–699

-600s highways are minor highways that run north and south; generally, the last two digits increase from east to west.
+The 600-series highways are minor highways that run north and south; generally, the last two digits increase from east to west.
+Highway 600 is near the eastern border with Manitoba and Highway 699 is near the western border with Alberta.
 Many of these highways are gravel for some of their length.

 700–799

-700s highways are minor highways that run east and west; generally, the last two digits increase from south to north.
+The 700-series highways are minor highways that run east and west; generally, the last two digits increase from south to north.
 Many of these highways are gravel for some of their length.

-Highway 777—Highway 41 near Alvena to Highway 6 near Naicam

 Northern secondary (900–999)

 These are roads that generally provide access to isolated, northern communities.
 Most of these highways are unpaved for their entire length.